mbbaraka/loanManager/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Baraka Mark Bright via [markbrightbaraka@gmail.com] (mailto:markbrightbaraka@gmail.com).
+If you discover a security vulnerability within Loan Manager, please send an e-mail to Baraka Mark Bright via [markbrightbaraka@gmail.com] (mailto:markbrightbaraka@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## Credits
 * Bootstrap